 In contrast, when retailers engage in visual merchandising practices, they do so to increase the sales for all products in their store, not one product in particular.
 They do not have a preference for one product over the other.
 As such, their visual merchandising activity is dictated by the desire to expand the retail store’s overall profits, whatever the product may be.

-Fuelled with the desire to expedite sales, different brands and retail businesses might engage in one or a combination of these visual merchandising tactics.
-Here’s a compilation of the seven most common retail store visual merchandising practices that is practised today:
+Fuelled with the desire to expedite sales, different brands and retail businesses might engage in one or a combination of these different types of visual merchandising and tactics.
+Here’s a compilation of the six most common retail store visual merchandising practices that is practised today:

 So if you’re a brand who has the budget for investing in window displays, go for it!
 You can also experiment with playful lighting and signboards to attract the attention of potential customers!